Now that Al Isra'a Wal Mi’raj and Eid Al Fitr have come and gone, we excitedly look forward to our next days off this year.

 The dates may change depending on moon-sightings; however, even if the dates change by a day, you are still set to get a short work-week.

-This year Commemoration Day falls on Friday, November 30.
+This year Commemoration Day falls on a Friday, November 30, however, there is still a long weekend to look forward to.

 In 2015, the day was declared by His Highness Shaikh Khalifa Bin Zayed Al Nahyan, President of the UAE, as a day to honour Emiratis who have died fighting for and defending their country.